Shanghai Metro: Public transportation card

-Public transport cards of other cities and provinces with Union Pay are accepted, but those do not offer discount and at virtual interchange stations transfers will be counted as a new ride.

-Mobile payments
+Mobile payment methods

-Passengers can also pay their Shanghai Metro fares using a mobile phone app, Daduhui (Metro Metropolis in English) since January 2018.
+Passengers can also pay their Shanghai Metro fares using a mobile phone app, Daduhui (Metro Metropolis) since January 2018.
 The app requires one to scan a QR code when entering the fare gate at the origin station and again when exiting at the destination station.
 The fare is then deducted.
 The system supports Alipay, WeChat Pay and Union Pay, three of the most commonly used mobile payment methods in China.

+The Shanghai Public Transportation QR Code, which is accessible through Alipay, WeChat and other applications, has been accepted on the Shanghai Metro since 2022.
+The usage of the Shanghai Public Transportation QR Code does not require bluetooth.
+Furthermore, users of the aforementioned QR Code are entitled to the same fare discounts as users of a Shanghai Public Transportation Card.

 Fare evasion

 The official reported daily fare evasion rate accounts for about 0.16% of the total passenger flow.
 In the Shanghai Metro fare evasion will result in a fine of 6 times the fare.

 Shanghai Metro have been cooperating with police to crack down on subway fare evasion.
 In 2012, the Shanghai Metro has reported 202,457 counts fare evasion, and an additional 472,898 yuan of adjusted fare was collected.
 Since June 3, 2013, the subway operator announced that all evaders will be recorded in the personal credit information system, which may lead to obstacles in loan applications and job hunting in the future.
 However, in actual implementation, the subway law enforcement officers only took the above measures for those who refused to make up the fare; and in some stations where fare evasion often occurred, the ticket gates were changed from the original three-bar type to gate type gates.